Wednesday, July 30, 2014

 City-sponsored bikes occupy the space in front of the huge sculpture.

-Then a swimming pool, free for seniors with modest revenues, and a gym.
+Then come a swimming pool, which is free for seniors with modest revenues, and a gym.
 Behind the white building is another swimming pool and another gym, and a foyer for African immigrants.

 * * *